Frequently Asked Questions in Covington, TN about Home Care Agencies

 Each Comfort Keepers office employs a team of caregivers so that your care service will not be interrupted if someone gets sick or goes on vacation.
 If your Comfort Keeper is unavailable, the Client Care Coordinator will arrange another caregiver and will contact you in advance of the change.
 The Client Care Coordinator will also introduce the interim caregiver to you and review your Plan of Care with the interim caregiver prior to service.
 Our goal is to ensure that services are provided as expected.
 Your safety and security are a top priority.

 Activities of Daily Living (ADLs) include the basic tasks essential for day-to-day functioning, such as bathing, dressing, grooming, eating, mobility and toileting.
 Many seniors who require help with such activities are largely independent, but may require help with one or two ADLs.
 In some cases, intermittent help from a family member or friend may be all that is needed.
 However, in many cases, particularly when family or friends are unavailable and the importance of scheduling these activities is critical, informal care arrangements may not be adequate

-Instrumental Activities of Daily Living (IADLs) are considered those activities which are less basic than the traditional ADLs.
-IADLs, nevertheless, are important in enhancing a client’s quality of life.
-IADLs include such activities as shopping, paying bills, cleaning, doing the laundry and meal preparation.
-Many seniors require assistance with IADLs rather than ADLs.
-Some seniors want someone to escort them when they are shopping and help them avoid situations that might cause them to fall.
-Other seniors may welcome assistance with their bill paying and medical appointments.
-Comfort Keepers offers an array of companionship and homemaking services to assist our clients with the IADLs.
-Please contact the Comfort Keepers location nearest you or your loved one for more information.
+Instrumental Activities of Daily Living (IADLs) are activities that are less fundamental than traditional ADLs.
+IADLs, on the other hand, are critical in improving a client's quality of life.
+Shopping, paying bills, cleaning, doing laundry, and meal preparation are examples of IADLs.
+Many seniors need help with IADLs rather than ADLs.
+Some seniors prefer to be escorted while shopping in order to avoid situations that could result in a fall.
+Other seniors may appreciate assistance with bill payments and medical appointments.
+To assist our clients with the IADLs, Comfort Keepers provides a variety of companionship and homemaking services.
+For more information, please contact the Comfort Keepers location closest to you or your loved one.